addeldin/addeldin.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Candidate in English Composition at the University of Pittsburgh
+subtitle: Teaching Assistant Professor of English at the University of Pittsburgh

 profile:
   align: left